 Having access to special considerations and student success programmes is a standard feature of the modern University landscape.
 The dedicated staff operating such programmes have encountered these situations many times previously and can provide students with the short and long-term support they need to complete their studies successfully.

-Key to the success of such programmes is having access to up to date and detailed information regarding the specific courses the student is undertaking so that the student can be advised accurately as to their options.
+Key to the success of such student retention programmes is having access to up to date and detailed information regarding the specific courses the student is undertaking so that the student can be advised accurately as to their options.

 Akari’s rich data API can be used to integrate in real time with the systems that student support officers use, allowing them to provide the best advice possible to affected students – whether it’s providing alternative options for an individual assessment or advising on alternative sequences of units to complete a programme of studies.